Celebrating the impact of the student voice on quality enhancement

 Celebrating Achievement 2017

 Launched at the conference, our Celebrating Achievement 2017 publication, highlights some of the successes of both sparqs' work and the wider sector since our last conference in 2015. (click here for printable version)

 Student Engagement Awards Winners!

 In a fitting end to the day, the conference was rounded off with the second sparqs Student Engagement Awards!
 We invited students' associations and institutions within Scotland to submit nominations across a range of six categories.
-See the Awards headline to find out who the winners are, including all the shortlists - congratulations everyone!
+See the Awards webpage to find out who the winners are, including all the shortlists - congratulations everyone!
 The individual pages for each category give more detailed information about the winning submissions and the winning Course Reps of the Year.

 Additional opportunities for delegates from outwith Scotland